Awure71/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Tax Consultant | Data Analyst
+Strategic thinker with expertise in tax advisory and data-driven decision-making.
+Skilled in leveraging advanced analytics to optimize tax planning, ensure compliance, and uncover actionable insights.
+Proficient in data visualization, predictive modeling, and regulatory research, delivering solutions that bridge finance and technology.
+Passionate about simplifying complex financial data to empower businesses and enhance operational efficiency.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As the Managing Partner and a Data Analyst, I provide consulting and training services for businesses and mentor aspiring analysts.*

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.